sroccaserra/learning-nes/README.md

 #### PPU

-The first screen tiles are in $2000-$23bf included.
+The first screen tile indexes are in $2000-$23bf included.
 The first screen attributes are in $23c0-$23ff.

 A one byte attribute sets the bg color palettes of a square of 4x4 tiles, or four 2x2 tiles.
 There are 64 attributes ($40).